ivantcholakov/codeigniter-phpmailer/README.md

 Load the corresponding page, executte this code.
 Check whether an email has been sent.
 Read the error message, if any, and make corrections in your settings.

-Note, that most of the SMTP servers require "from" address of the message to be the same as within $config['smtp_user'] setting.
+Note, that most of the SMTP servers require "from" address of the message to be the same as the address within $config['smtp_user'] setting.

 At the end remove this test.